AyeshaKhan-git/gitPractice/README.md

 # gitPractice
-This is my first Git Repository
+This is my first Git Repository;
+This is my Second Git Repository;